Corruption in Greece: Extent of Greek tax evasion and corruption

 Several successive Greek governments had in the past attempted to improve the situation.
-A rapid increase in government revenues through implementing a more effective tax collecting system has been recommended.
-Implementing the proper reforms, is however estimated to be a slow process, requiring at least two legislative periods before they start to work.
+A rapid increase in government revenues through implementing a more effective tax collection system has been recommended.
+Implementing the proper reforms, however estimated to be a slow process, requiring at least two legislative periods before they start to work.

-In the last quarter of 2005, 49% of the companies inspected by the tax authorities were found to have committed tax offences while in January 2006 it fell to 41.6%.
+In the last quarter of 2005, 49% of the companies inspected by the tax authorities were found to have committed tax offences while in January 2006, it fell to 41.6%.
 A study by researchers from the University of Chicago concluded that tax evasion in 2009 by self-employed professionals alone in Greece (accountants, dentists, lawyers, doctors, personal tutors and independent financial advisers) was €28 billion or 31% of the budget deficit that year.

 The Tax Justice Network has said that there are over €20 billion in Swiss bank accounts held by Greeks.
 The former Finance Minister of Greece, Evangelos Venizelos, was quoted as saying "Around 15,000 individuals and companies owe the taxman 37 billion euros".
-Additionally, the TJN puts the number of Greek-owned off-shore companies to over 10,000.
+Additionally, the TJN puts the number of Greek-owned offshore companies to over 10,000.

-A mid-2017 report indicated Greeks have been "taxed to the hilt" and many believed that the risk of penalties for tax evasion were less serious than the risk of bankruptcy.
+A mid-2017 report indicated Greeks have been "taxed to the hilt" and many believed that the risk of penalties for tax evasion was less serious than the risk of bankruptcy.
 One method of evasion is the so-called black market, grey economy or shadow economy: work is done for cash payment which is not declared as income; as well, VAT is not collected and remitted.
-A January 2017 report by the DiaNEOsis think-tank indicated that unpaid taxes in Greece at the time totaled approximately 95 billion euros, up from 76 billion euros in 2015, much of it was expected to be uncollectable.
+A January 2017 report by the DiaNEOsis think-tank indicated that unpaid taxes in Greece at the time totaled approximately 95 billion euros, up from 76 billion euros in 2015, much of which was expected to be uncollectable.
 Another early 2017 study estimated that the loss to the government as a result of tax evasion was between 6% and 9% of the country's GDP, or roughly between 11 billion and 16 billion euros per annum.

 The shortfall in the collection of VAT (sales tax) is also significant.
 In 2014, the government collected 28% less than was owed to it; this shortfall was about double the average for the EU.
 The uncollected amount that year was about 4.9 billion euros.
 The DiaNEOsis study estimated that 3.5% of GDP is lost due to VAT fraud, while losses due to smuggling of alcohol, tobacco and petrol amounted to approximately another 0.5% of the country's GDP.

 Fakelaki

 In Greek, fakelaki means "little envelope" but is also used in Greek popular culture as a jargon term referring to the bribery of public servants and private companies by Greek citizens in order to "expedite" service.
-According to this practice, sums of money are stuffed in the files and passed across the desk to secure appointments, documents approval and permits.
+According to this practice, sums of money are stuffed in the files and passed across the desk to secure appointments, document approval and permits.
 The term was mainly associated with the corruption amongst the doctors of the National Healthcare Service (ESY).